June 1 – August 6, 2021

 Farmer has an MFA from the School of the Art Institute of Chicago and a BFA from Brigham Young University.
-She has had a number of exhibitions, including at: Granary Arts (Ephraim, UT; 2018), Leslie-Lohman Museum of Gay and Lesbian Art (New York, NY; 2017), and A.I.R.
+They have had a number of exhibitions, including at: Granary Arts (Ephraim, UT; 2018), Leslie-Lohman Museum of Art (New York, NY; 2017), and A.I.R.
 Gallery (Brooklyn, NY; 2013).
 Farmer has been an artist in residence at Brush Creek Arts and the Museum of Arts and Design.
-She is also an educator at the Whitney Museum of American Art and the Museum of Modern Art.

-During her summer fellowship, Farmer will continue a body of work she has been making that features miniature sculptures of pioneer women in action in diorama-like scenes that question the dominant narratives of the American West.
+During their summer fellowship, Farmer will continue a body of work they have been making that features miniature sculptures of pioneer women in action in diorama-like scenes that question the dominant narratives of the American West.